angular/angular/aio/content/guide/bootstrapping.md

 <code-example header="src/app/item.directive.ts" path="bootstrapping/src/app/item.directive.ts" region="directive"></code-example>

-The key point here is that you have to export it so you can import it elsewhere.
+The key point here is that you have to export it, so that you can import it elsewhere.
 Next, import it into the `NgModule`, in this example `app.module.ts`, with a JavaScript import statement:

 <code-example header="src/app/app.module.ts" path="bootstrapping/src/app/app.module.ts" region="directive-import"></code-example>